changsublime/8-ball-pool/README.md

  - Catch plane (Plane)

 ##### Building Meshes
+Out of the GameObjects listed above, only the 7 striped balls are not made up of a basic Unity shape.
 Vanilla Unity only supports creating materials that are solid in color, so it is rather silly to differentiate them as "solids" and "stripes."
 We wanted to make our game be as close an imitation of the actual pool as possible, so we learned the basics of a software called Blender in order to build meshes for our striped balls.

 ### Game Mechanic
 ##### Logic